AlexNabokikh/nix-config/docs/just.md

 just nixos-build morpheus
 just nixos-switch
 just nixos-switch morpheus
+just nixos-home-build
+just nixos-home-build morpheus
+just nixos-home-switch
+just nixos-home-switch morpheus
 ```

 `nixos-build`
-: Builds the physical host remotely with `nixos-rebuild build`.
+: Builds the physical host remotely with `nixos-rebuild build`, then builds the
+matching Home Manager activation package.

 `nixos-switch`
-: Switches the physical host remotely with `nixos-rebuild switch`, then tries
+: Switches the physical host remotely with `nixos-rebuild switch`, tries to
-to authenticate Tailscale with `TAILSCALE_AUTH_KEY` if that secret is available.
+authenticate Tailscale with `TAILSCALE_AUTH_KEY` if that secret is available,
+then switches the matching Home Manager profile.

+`nixos-home-build`
+: Builds only the physical host's Home Manager activation package.
+Linux Home
+Manager outputs are built on the physical host itself, so this works when
+driven from an Apple Silicon Mac.

+`nixos-home-switch`
+: Archives the current flake to the physical host, builds the Home Manager
+activation package there, then runs the activation script as `fs`.

 Both physical NixOS recipes check SSH reachability before starting the remote
 build or switch.
 If `10.0.40.19` is unreachable, run them from the same LAN/VPN
 as Morpheus, or use a reachable Tailscale target once the host has joined
 Tailscale.

-Physical host SSH targets are resolved in the private `_nixos-target` recipe in
+Physical host SSH targets are resolved in private recipes in the `justfile`.
+At
-the `justfile`.
-At the moment, `morpheus` resolves to `root@10.0.40.19`.
+the moment, `morpheus` resolves to `root@10.0.40.19` for system operations and
+`fs@10.0.40.19` for Home Manager activation.

 ## Flake Management